Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Grooming & Maintenance

-The Coton’s dense long hair coat is prone to forming mats and tangles.
+The Coton’s dense, long hair coat is prone to forming mats and tangles.
 Daily brushing using a pin brush with uncoated metal pins can help prevent this issue.
-Special attention should be made when brushing behind the ears, elbows, and legs.
+Special attention should be paid when brushing behind the ears, elbows, and legs.
 A spray conditioner may be applied to lessen the possibility of hair breakage.

 Use a fine-toothed metal comb for the hair on the Coton’s face.
 A cute topknot secured by a coated hair elastic can reveal the dog’s e eyes.
-Some Cotton owners keep their pet’s hair coat short for easier care.
+Some cotton owners keep their pets’ hair coats short for easier care.

 Bathing depends on how dirty your Coton gets.
 A whitening shampoo can help keep his hair coat looking sleek and shiny.
 After a bath, avoid rubbing your pet with a towel to prevent his hair coat from knotting up.
 Pat him damp-dry and blow him dry while brushing his coat.